-As a leading technology solutions aggregator relentlessly pursuing resources to enhance the value of our channel partners, Tech Data’s Authority Blog provides readers with salient discussions on current issues relevant to the channel.
+As a leading technology solutions aggregator relentlessly pursuing resources to enhance our channel partners' value, Tech Data’s Authority Blog provides readers with salient discussions on current issues relevant to the channel.
 From tips on how to hone your cyber security skills at home, to videoconferencing best practices to improve customer engagement, Authority provides enlightened reading from the company’s best thought leaders.
 To find out more about how Tech Data is leading change, go to our website at www.techdata.com.

 About the Author